Mo0rBy/nvim_config/README.md

 - [lspconfig](https://github.com/neovim/nvim-lspconfig) - this plugin allows setup and configuration of LSP servers
 - [gitsigns](https://github.com/lewis6991/gitsigns.nvim) - adds git integration to buffers so you can see git changes + git blame etc
 - [lazygit](https://github.com/kdheepak/lazygit.nvim) - adds lazygit (a git terminal GUI) and allows it be access within neovim
+- [vim-helm](https://github.com/towolf/vim-helm) - this super simple plugin adds a `helm` filetype, this allows the `yamlls` LSP server to be disabled for Helm chart files